Learn

 - An RBI on any play (produced a run)

-Why QAB Matters More Than Batting Average
+Why Coaches Count QAB Instead of Just Batting Average

 Batting average only rewards hits.
 A kid who hits a soft roller through the infield gets credit.
 A kid who smokes a line drive right at the shortstop gets nothing.
 Over a short youth season (15-20 games), batting average is heavily influenced by luck.